ropensci/osmplotr/cran-comments.md

 # CRAN notes for osmplotr_v0.3.0 submission

-The single note regarding installed size is due to the vignettes.
-These produce many graphical files representing the package's functionality.
-I have endeavoured to make these files as small as possible, but the 'doc' fold nevertheless remains ~5MB.
+The single note regarding installed size of ~6MB is due to the vignettes.
+These produce many graphical files illustrating the package's functionality.
+Halving the current resolution of these images (from 72 to 36 dpi) only decreases the final package size by around 200 kB - it really is the sheer number of them required, rather than their sizes.

 ## Test environments